Gregory Campbell (politician): Government and subsequent activity

-Campbell is one of three DUP MPs on a list of journalists, military figures and MPs on list along with staff from most major British newspapers and broadcasters banned by the Russian authorities in June 2022, as a response to western sanctions and the “spreading of false information about Russia”, as well as “anti-Russian actions of the British government”.
+Campbell was one of three DUP MPs on a list of MPs, military figures, and staff from most major British newspapers and broadcasters, who were banned by the Russian authorities in June 2022, as a response to international sanctions imposed on Russia because of its invasion of Ukraine and the “spreading of false information about Russia”, as well as “anti-Russian actions of the British government”.

+In March 2024, he was made a Commander of the Order of the British Empire (CBE) for parliamentary and public service.

+Campbell's majority had decreased by 23.9% at the 2024 general election, leaving him just 179 (0.5%) votes ahead of Sinn Féin's Kathleen McGurk.